reuters-graphics/d3-appendselect/README.md

 Idempotence takes that reusable pattern the next step by making those functions extremely predictable.
 An idempotent chart function always produces the same chart _elements_ regardless of the context in which the function is called.
 It makes your chart much easier to use and reason about and, as an extra benefit, easier to write!

 d3-appendselect is a shortcut for making non-data-bound append operations idempotent.
-That helps you write chart functions that act like modern components and will fit naturally with other ["pure"](https://reactjs.org/docs/components-and-props.html#props-are-read-only)-component frameworks like React, Svelte, Vue and others.
+That helps you write chart functions that act like modern components and will fit naturally with other ["pure"](https://reactjs.org/docs/components-and-props.html#props-are-read-only)-component frameworks like React, Svelte, Vue and more.

 #### Idempotence in D3